Agricultural Literacy Curriculum Matrix

 Search Lesson Plans & Companion Resources

-The activity details instruction for making butter in a small baby-food sized jar.
-Includes a printable student worksheet.
+This activity details instruction for making butter in a small baby-food sized jar.

 - Liquid heavy whipping cream

 - Clean baby food jars (one per group)